vippsas/vipps-partner/README.md

 The
 [Management API](https://developer.vippsmobilepay.com/docs/APIs/management-api/)
-lets a partner look up MSNs based on the merchant's organization number, and also retrieve details of a specific sales unit based on the sales unit's MSN.
+enables a partner to look up merchant serial numbers based on the merchant's organization number, and also retrieve details of a specific sales unit based on the sales unit's MSN.